-First-time Full-time Freshmen Full-time Undergrad (Incl.
-Fresh) Less Than Full-time Undergrad n) Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 8 70 10 o) Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$969 \$1,434 \$1,905 p) Number of students in line a who were awarded an institutional non- need-based athletic scholarship or grant 60 230 3 q) Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p \$7,330 \$8,917 \$5,176
+H2A First-time Full-time Freshmen Full-time Undergrad (Incl.
+Fresh.)
+Less Than Full-time Undergrad H2A n) Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 20 56 2

+H2A Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$ 1,807 \$ 1,572 \$ 812 H2A institutional non-need-based athletic scholarship or grant 87 337 15 H2A q) Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p \$ 9,467 \$ 10,698 \$ 5,516 who started at your institution as first- time students and received a bachelor's degree between July 1, 2016 and June 30, 2017.